Zepheus/ESP8266-rf-mqtt-bridge/README.md

 These protocol, pulselength and binary variables can be sniffed as described in [Obtaining RF codes](#obtaining-rf-codes).

+Remember to modify lines 12 & 13 with your MQTT broker's username and password, or uncomment line 135 and comment line 136 if you have no credentials needed for your MQTT broker.

 For persistency, the _retain-flag_ can be set such that the codes are re-sent when the ESP8266 is rebooted.

 ## Code setup